PythonistaGuild/Wavelink/docs/wavelink.rst

     Exception raised when a :class:`Node` is tried to be retrieved from the :class:`Pool` without existing, or the ``Pool`` is empty.

+    This exception is also raised when providing an invalid node to :meth:`Player.switch_node`.

 .. py:exception:: LavalinkException